Zb1ndev/Eleven-Labs-for-.NET/README.md

 ### Using the Class
 To use, simply create a ElevenLabs object and in the constructer input your key, then await the RequestAudio function.
 The function will take in 3 parameters :
-1. Prompt is what you want it to say
+1. Prompt : What you want it to say
-2. Voice is the VoiceID
+2. Voice : The VoiceID of the voice you want to use
-3. fileName is the name of the file you want it to create
+3. File Name : The name of the file you want it to create